jbuceta/TiFoSi/README.md

 Once matplotlib is installed, to execute the makePlot.py script:

 python makePlot.py --ifolder INPUT_FOLDER --ofolder OUTPUT_FOLDER

+The above command will generate PNG images for all frames.
+As a preview of a simulation the following command will generate PNG images for the final frame of each simulation stage (all proteins and cell types):

+python makePlot.py --ifolder INPUT_FOLDER --ofolder OUTPUT_FOLDER --preview

 Further options can be passed in the command line to makePlot.py.
 For a full list of options type: